clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

           Figure 8: VMware ESXi - Remove hard drive

     #.
-Since a pre-configured image will be used, the :guilabel:`CD/DVD Drive 1`
+Since a preconfigured image will be used, the :guilabel:`CD/DVD Drive 1`
         setting will not be needed.
 Disable it by unchecking the :guilabel:`Connect` checkbox.
 See Figure 9.